dominictarr/sentimental-versioning/README.md

 node.js is like a rebellious teenager.
-It skips class and plays in a punk rock band - yet still gets straight A’s. ts versioning system expresses its dual nature beautifully.
+It skips class and plays in a punk rock band - yet still gets straight A’s.
+Its versioning system expresses its dual nature beautifully.
 Version numbers alternate between even and odd, and between stable and unstable.
 In unstable versions node makes its own rules and sticks it to the man.
 In stable